kbx81/ClimateSprinklerController/HARDWARE.md

 By building one of these as a `controller` (and perhaps without a display and encoder), you can:
  1. Mount your `controller` (very) near your HVAC system -- for example, on the wall directly behind it...or hanging on the side of it
- 1. Get a short cable--say, one to two yards/meters or so--that _does_ have enough wires (or you could recycle a couple pieces of the cable you're about to disconnect in the next step!)
+ 1. Get a short cable--say, one to two yards/meters or so--that _does_ have enough wires (or you could recycle a couple pieces of the cable you'll disconnect in the next step!)
  1. Disconnect the original cable from your HVAC system to your old thermostat, then
  1. Connect the new short cable from your HVAC system to the new `controller` that's now right next to your system.

 What you have now is a switching device that can still _tell your HVAC system what to do_ -- you'll just need to feed it data from remote sensors (in this example, sensors that are located upstairs).
-These remote sensors could be the "satellite" units I described above -- or they could be something even more simple, such as [these sensor boards](https://github.com/kbx81/TempHumSensWithESP01) which I also designed.
+These remote sensors could be the "satellite" units I described above -- or they could be something even more simple, such as [these sensor boards](https://github.com/kbx81/TempHumSensWithESP01).
 There also exists a super cheap [DHT22 + ESP-01 module](https://www.amazon.com/gp/product/B07L6CYFT9/)...although, in practice, I _really_ don't recommend DHT modules for this application -- they're too inconsistent.
 It's up to you!

 So, to summarize:
  - The `controller` is installed (very) near your HVAC system and is connected to it with a short, easily-installed cable that _has enough wires_.